Kozubowicz/JavaScriptSite/public/Projects/Project 14 - React - Project 3 - Meme generator/README.md

-Simple react app, it's purpose is to use interactive elements to made combo of pictures and text and create mem
+Simple reacting app, the purpose of which is to use interactive elements to made combo of picture and text to create meme.